ianksalter/shv/md/outline-project-plan.md

 At the end of this phase the following should be completed:

 * Plasterboard Finishing Completed
-* Paining Completed
+* Internal Floor Tiling Completed
 * Bathroom Installed
 * Kitchen Installed
+* Painting Completed
 * Internal Furniture Built
+* External Rendering Front and Light Well
+* External Painting Front and Light Well

-## Phase 6 Garden: August to September 2022
+## Phase 6 Garden & Front: August to September 2022

 At the end of this phase the following should be completed:

 * Garden Drainage Installed
 * Garden Concreted
+* External Rendering Rear
+* External Painting Rear
 * Garden Tiled